What does inline hockey need to become an Olympic sport?

 Global media audience

 Official IOC recognition already exists through World Skate.
-That's the starting point that many sports still lack.
-Global presence exists in key continents, although with significant gaps.
-What's most urgently needed is institutional unity and demonstrated audience reach.
-Without these two factors, any formal bid has very little chance.
+That is the starting point many sports still lack.
+Global reach exists on the key continents, although with important gaps.
+What is most urgently missing is institutional unity and demonstrated audiences — without those two factors, any formal bid has very little chance.

-The success of Milan 2026 has once again placed hockey at the center of the global sports debate.
-Capitalizing on this momentum to gain institutional visibility would be a smart move by World Skate.
+It is not a short timeframe, but it is not impossible either.
+The success of Milan 2026 has brought hockey back to the centre of the global sporting debate.
+Capitalising on that momentum to gain institutional visibility would be a smart move from World Skate.

 This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.